 There are about 200 different types of cells in the human body and over 37 trillion cells.

 The human brain is the most complex system in the known universe.
 It is a highly connected structure.
-Estimates vary, but there are approximately 86 billion neurons in the human brain.
+Estimates vary, but the human brain has approximately 86 billion neurons.

 This size compares to the latest estimates for the number of stars in the Milky Way, somewhere between 200 and 400 billion.